-A thermocouple sensor consists of two dissimilar metals, joined together at one end.
-This junction is where the temperature is measured.
+A thermocouple sensor consists of two dissimilar metals, joined together at one end in a thermocouple junction.
+When the thermocouple junction is at a different temperature than the other end of the wires a millivolt signal is generated this junction is where the temperature is measured.
 A small voltage is produced by the two metals, which can be measured and interpreted by a control system.
 The dissimilar metals are individually insulated, and an overcoat is present to maintain an intimate bifilar configuration.
-TE Connectivity (TE) thermocouple sensors and assemblies are offered in a variety of standard styles to fit a wide range of applications.
-Class 1 thermocouples are built according to IEC584.
-Custom thermocouple solutions are available.
-TE offers decades of experience designing and manufacturing custom sensing solutions.

 - Wide operating temperature range

 - Relatively constant sensitivity over their entire range

 - Wide range of sizes available, from micro to heavy industrial

 - Metal sheathing and industrial connection head options

 - Full range of motor/generator and plastic industry styles

 Medical applications, like catheters, require small temperature sensors with specific characteristics.
 Our micro-thermocouple sensors provide:

 - Extremely small size for rapid response to temperature changes